How to prevent frozen pipes and bursts

 Ensure you comply with any winter heating warranties and unoccupancy terms outlined in your insurance policy wording.
 Failure to fulfil your insurance obligations could leave your holiday home uninsured for burst pipes.

-If you need advice on what cover you need, contact one of our insurance experts.
+If you need advice on what cover you need, and the small print to look out for, contact one of our insurance experts.
+The flexibility of our unoccupancy cover takes the stress out of owning a holiday home.